Come and join the fun …. We need friendly, outgoing

 hearing loss alone)?

-getting people together to enjoy each other's company goes a long way to
+people together to enjoy each other's company goes a long way to tackling this.

 What is a Virtual Group Volunteer?